Pokkode/pokkode/README.md

 ### Hi there 👋, I'm Princewill Kalu Orie

-A computer engineer/software engineer versatile in nature & is capable of doing anything possible.
+A computer software engineer versatile in nature & is capable of doing anything possible.